AMAAI-Lab/nnAudio2/Sphinx/source/intro.rst

 On-the-fly audio processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By integrating nnAudio inside your neural network, it can be used as on-the-fly spectrogram extracting.
-Here is one example on how to put nnAudio inside your neural network (highlighted in yellow):
+By integrating nnAudio2 inside your neural network, it can be used as on-the-fly spectrogram extracting.
+Here is one example on how to put nnAudio2 inside your neural network (highlighted in yellow):

 .. code-block:: python
     :emphasize-lines: 10-15,32

-    from nnAudio import features
+    from nnAudio2 import features
     import torch
     import torch.nn as nn